rbtcollins/bitnami-docker/gke/wordpress/README.md

 ## Apache

-Now that we have the MariaDB and Wordpress pods up and running, lets set up the Apache service which will act as the frontend to our Wordpress blog.
+Now that we have the MariaDB and Wordpress pods up and running, lets set up the Apache pods and service which will act as the frontend to our Wordpress deployment as illustrated in the following illustration.

 ![Apache](images/apache.png)

-The above diagram illustrates the Apache pod and service configuration.

 ### Apache pod and service

 The controller and its pod template is described in the file `apache-controller.yml`.
+It specifies 3 replicas of the server with the label `name=wordpress-apache`.

 > **Note**
 >
 > 1. Change the image name to `gcr.io/<google-project-name>/wordpress-php` as per the build instructions in [Apache image](#apache-image).

-It specifies 3 replicas of the server.
-Using this file, you can start your Apache servers with:
+Using this file, you can start the Apache controller with:

 ```bash
 $ kubectl create -f apache-controller.yml
 ```

-Check to see if the pods are running.
-It may take a few minutes to change from `Pending` to `Running`:
+Check to see if the pods are running:

 ```bash
 $ kubectl get pods -l name=wordpress-apache